cristinecula/slate/source/includes/_rest.md

 }
 ```

 Retrieve information about the logged in user.
 Useful for "Sign in with Widgetic" functionality.
+By default the response is limited to their Widgetic unique ID and their username.
+To get the email info you must request the [`email` scope](#scopes) during the authorization step.

 #### HTTP Request

 `GET /api/v2/users/me`

+### Managed Users

+<span class="todo">Coming soon</span>

 ## Widgets

+<span class="todo">Needs improving</span>

+Widgets are the

-### Widget Schema
+### Widget schema

+> The widget schema

 ```json
 {